Nikhil4002-50-82/Project-Design/Project 3 -  Hangman - B/Hangman.md

 Establish the application entry file and output the initial greeting banner:

-Think of the opening curtain of a theater stage before the actors emerge.
+Think of laying the foundation stones and unlocking your workbench before assembling a project.
-*Goal*: Print the official game title to the terminal standard output.
+*Goal*: Create your project source file and import foundational standard modules.

 <div class="step-card">
   <div class="step-header">